filipondios/lenstra/README.md

 > For large numbers, increasing the iteration count may improve the chance of finding factors.

-You can take a look to this [standard curve database](https://neuromancer.sk/std/) and check the parameter `n` that are always prime numbers.
+You can take a look to this [standard curve database](https://neuromancer.sk/std/) and check the parameter `n` that is always a prime numbers.
 For example, the result for `n` in the curve [P-384](https://neuromancer.sk/std/nist/P-384) is the following, telling the user that the number is prime or the generated curves are not ideal:

 ```